Famous Supporters for Wear A Hat Day

 Richard HammondPresenter, writer and journalist "Hats off to Brain Tumour Research's Wear a Hat Day!!"

-Tom ChambersActor, Dancer and popular television personality "I was shocked to discover that the prognosis for a brain tumour patient hasn't significantly improved for a generation.
+Tom ChambersActor, dancer and TV personality "I was shocked to discover that the prognosis for a brain tumour patient hasn't significantly improved for a generation.
 The only way we will improve outcomes for patients is through research so that's why I'm supporting Brain Tumour Research."

 Nigel HaversFIlm and TV actor